Yandex Cloud

 • System time displayed incorrectly in the Linux console, as well as in container and Managed Service for Kubernetes cluster pod logs

-• What should I do if I have deleted my Yandex Network Load Balancer or target groups that were automatically created for a LoadBalancer service?
+• What should I do if I deleted my Yandex Network Load Balancer or its target groups that were automatically created for a LoadBalancer service?

 What services are available in Managed Service for Kubernetes clusters by default?What services are available in Managed Service for Kubernetes clusters by default?